decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 All UI components have several fields you can set to determine the position of the component on the screenspace.

+- `positionX`, `positionY`: the position of the top-left corner of the component, in reference to the top-left corner of its parent.

+> Tip: Since we're measuring from the top, the numbers for `positionY` should be negative, unless you want the component to be positioned outside the parent.
+Example: to position a component leaving a margin of 20 pixels with respect to the parent on the top and left sides, set `positionX` to 20 and `positionY` to -20.

 - `hAlign` horizontal alignment relative to the parent.
 Possible values: `Top`, `Botton`, `Center`.

 - `vAlign` horizontal alignment relative to the parent.
 Possible values: `Left`, `Right`, `Center`.